glzr-io/glazewm/README.md

 The configuration file for GlazeWM can be found at `C:\Users\<YOUR_USER>\.glaze-wm\config.yaml`.
 If this file doesn't exist, it can optionally be generated with some sensible defaults on application launch.

+Additionally to that if you want to pick a different config file location, you can start GlazeWM with `--config path/to/config.yaml` and it'll use that file instead.
+(Or create it if it doesn't exist).

 ## Keybindings

 The available keybindings can be customized via the `keybindings` property in the config file.
 A keybinding consists of one or more key combinations and one or more commands to run when pressed.